-The C-NLOPB maintains a public resource centre at its offices in TD Place in St. John's, Newfoundland and Labrador, which is available as an Access Reading Room for the purpose of examining records that can be disclosed.
+The C-NLOPB maintains Access Reading Rooms at its offices in The Tower Corporate Campus in St. John's, Newfoundland and Labrador, which are available for the purpose of examining records which can be disclosed.

 3. DELEGATION ORDER

 The C-NLOPB's Information Resources Manager has been designated as Access to Information and Privacy Coordinator and exercises the powers delegated pursuant to the legislation (Appendix A).